How to Enroll In a CNA Training near Rock Point Maryland

-- Providing basic services to patients
+- Providing basic care to patients

-- Taking patient’s vital signs
+- Measuring patient’s vital signs

 - Keeping a record of patient’s health status

-- Cleaning and dressing patients
+- Bathing and dressing patients

-- Serving and aiding patients with meals
+- Serving and helping patients with meals

 - Transporting patients to other rooms